data-integrations/wrangler/wrangler-docs/functions/json.md

 These are date functions that can be useful in transforming your data.
 All of these functions are used in conjunction with the [PARSE-AS-JSON](parse-as-json.md) directive.

+`json-string` represents the string version of json. `json-element` represents either the the json object or json array. `json-object` and `json-array` represent different collections.

 ## Pre-requisite